A Grey Literature Review of AI-Native Applications: Methodology

 \subsection{Data synthesis}

-In this GLR, most of the extracted data were qualitative in nature, including definitions, characteristics, quality attributes, technology choices, and challenges of AI-native applications.
-To systematically analyze these data while retaining their contextual richness, we adopted Thematic Analysis, a widely used method in qualitative research for identifying, analyzing, and reporting meaningful patterns (“themes”) within datasets.
+In this GLR, most of the extracted data were qualitative in nature, including definitions, characteristics, quality attributes, technical elements, opportunities and challenges of AI-native applications.
+To analyze these data while retaining their contextual richness, we adopted Thematic Analysis, a widely used method in qualitative research for identifying, analyzing, and reporting meaningful patterns (themes) within datasets.
 Our process strictly followed Braun and Clarke’s six-phase framework \cite{cruzes2011recommended}: (1) familiarization with the data, (2) generating initial codes, (3) searching for themes, (4) reviewing themes, (5) defining and naming themes, and (6) reporting.
 During the coding process, we employed open coding \cite{corbin2014basics} for data extraction.
-Information was collected collaboratively by two authors, and any discrepancies were resolved through consultation with a third author.
-All data were derived strictly from the original content of the papers, without any subjective interpretation.
-The replication of this GLR has been made publicly available on GitHub \footnote{\url{https://github.com/llc202jy/GLR-on-AI-native-applications}}.
+Based on the 10 GL sources used in the data extraction phase, we first conducted a pilot data synthesis.
+We independently performed thematic analysis on these GL sources and then discussed the analysis results.
+Next, two graduate students synthesized the remaining GL sources, followed by a cross-check.
+Finally, the review team jointly examined the synthesis results, resolving any discrepancies through discussion and consensus.
+Table~\ref{tabExample} presented the thematic analysis for AI-Native application definitions, including the identified themes, candidate themes, and example quotations.
+All data were derived strictly from the original content of the selected GL sources, without any subjective interpretation.
+The replication of this GLR was made publicly available on GitHub \footnote{https://github.com/llc202jy/GLR-on-AI-native-applications}.